 Students attend college for many reasons, often these reasons include the pursuit of a desired career and to enhance their earning potential.
-Yet, it is quite common for students to know they are broadly interested in the field of biology, without having a specific career in mind.
+Yet, it is quite common for students to know they are interested in the field of biology, without having a specific career in mind.
 The field of biology is broad, as is our curriculum, so with proper preparation, you can use your degree in biology to springboard into an equally diverse array of careers.
 The resources below are meant for you to do some career exploration.
 It would be advisable to identify careers of interest and to then schedule a meeting with your faculty advisor to discuss your next steps.

 What Can I Do With This Major?

 The million dollar question!
-Try searching for ‘Biology’, ‘Natural Resource Management’, or something more refined.
+Try searching for ‘Biology’, ‘Natural Resource and Environmental Management’, or something more refined.
 You can select those careers of interest and learn about areas of study, typical employers, and strategies to be most successful within this field.